-Minneapolis Public Works - Safe Routes Program
+Minneapolis Public Works Safe Routes to School Program

 Mobile Version (English) - Track your location on the map with your smart phone or other GPS enabled mobile device

 Step 1.
 Download the FREE Avenza PDF Maps app on your phone or mobile device

 Step 2.
 Download the FREE "Minneapolis Walking Routes for Youth Map" from the Avenza app store